ADA-GWU/2024-a1-db-migration-AyyubMammadli/README.md

 Step 3

-Firstly, you need to run the migration function on that query.
+Firstly, you need to run first and second line in order to create interests_backup table.
+Then, you should run the migration function on that query.
 For running that function you need to select the portion of that script which is between 1 and 40th line.
 After selecting you need to run it by clicking "Execute Script" button, or just clicking F5 button on your keyboard.

 The output will be: